 One of the most jarring things I’ve learned during the Trump presidency is that facts don’t have the power that I thought they did.

 I once started a project called, “Just the Facts”.
 Not very original, I know.
 I started it the late 1990s with the brilliant, Adam Isacson.
-We gathered all of the publically available (but hard to acquire) information on US security programs with Latin America.
+We gathered all of the publicly available (but hard to acquire) information on US security programs with Latin America.
 These programs are funded out of various parts of the US budget – State, Defense, and Justice.
 Our goal was to have an informed critique of the whole picture and along the way to make the information we gathered available to others.
 We wrote three books and then produced an online research tool.

 I knew that we had struck a chord when a Pentagon official ordered a couple dozen copies of the first book.
 He told me that he did so because they didn’t have this information compiled anywhere.
 Then, a congressional staffer called and asked me to help them draft legislative language that would make the Departments of State and Defense produce a single comprehensive annual report on the US training of foreign militaries.